VISA REGIME

 Serbian citizens may enter Romania with a travel document issued in the last ten years, which must be valid for at least three months after the intended date of leaving its territory.
 Passengers who do not meet these criteria will be returned from the border.

 Holders of biometric passports of the Republic of Serbia are not required to obtain visa for stays of up to 90 days in a six-month period.
-The visa-free regime does not apply to holders of travel documents issued by the Coordination Directorate of the Ministry of the Interior of the Republic of Serbia.

 To obtain visa for a long-term stay in Romania, foreign citizens are required to have a travel document which must be valid for at least three months after the intended date of leaving the territory of Romania or three months after the expiry of the long-stay visa.
 Also, when applying for the long-stay visa, the travel document must contain at least two blank pages.